oVirt/ovirt-site/source/node/engine-node-integration.html.md

 # Engine Node Integration

-oVirt Engine and oVirt Node Integration (based on Fedora).
+oVirt Engine and oVirt Node Integration.

-This is a work in progress for making oVirt engine and oVirt node/regular host run on Fedora
+This is a work in progress for

+*   integrating oVirt node with the engine
+*   making oVirt engine and vdsm to run on any linux machine

 ## Host Machine